pierre-rouleau/pel/doc/pel-manual.rst

 Build first part of PEL
 -----------------------

+**Description:**

 From you terminal shell, execute the commands show below.
 They change the current directory to the directory where you downloaded the PEL source code, and then issue two make commands: ``make clean`` and then ``make first-build``.

-Again, you must ensure that the ``emacs`` command for your shell refers to a terminal-based Emacs that is version 26.1 or later.
+Again, you must ensure that the ``emacs`` command for your shell refers to Emacs that is version 26.1 or later.

-If this is the case, go ahead and execute the following commands:
+The following commands byte compile every PEL source code file except two `pel.el`_ and `pel_keys.el`_.
+That's done on purpose: these are the files that load the key bindings and they need the presence of some tools that will be installed on the next two steps.

+**Do this:**

 .. code:: shell